Does UV radiation cause cancer?

 - Living in an area with a high amount of sun

-- Serious sunburns in the past (with more sunburns linked to a higher risk)
+- Having had serious sunburns in the past (with more sunburns linked to a higher risk)

-- Signs of sun damage to the skin, such as liver spots, actinic keratoses (rough skin patches that can be precancerous), and solar elastosis (thickened, dry, wrinkled skin caused by sun exposure) on the neck
+- Having signs of sun damage to the skin, such as liver spots, actinic keratoses (rough skin patches that can be precancerous), and solar elastosis (thickened, dry, wrinkled skin caused by sun exposure) on the neck

 - Activities that lead to “intermittent sun exposure,” like sunbathing, water sports, and taking vacations in sunny places